Introduction

 The First Trust Barclays Edge Index is a multi-asset index designed to provide balanced exposure to both equity and fixed income markets while maintaining a target volatility of 7%.
 It combines the Capital Strength Index™ and Value Line Dividend Index™ for its equity component and the Barclays US Treasury Futures Indexes (2Y, 5Y, and 10Y) for its fixed income component.
 The Index dynamically adjusts the allocation between these components to achieve the highest expected return at the 7% volatility target.
 When market volatility is low, the equity exposure can exceed 100%, but it is capped at 225%.
 Conversely, during periods of high volatility, the equity exposure may be reduced to below 100%.
 The Index operates on an excess return basis, meaning it returns performance above the risk-free rate, and it rebalances monthly, with additional daily rebalancing if component weight deviations exceed 10%.

-It is very important to note that the American Legend 7 Annuity comes with cap rates or participation rates for these indexes, meaning that you will be credited only a part of the index return to your annuity.
+It is essential to note that the American Legend 7 Annuity features cap rates or participation rates for these indexes, meaning that you will receive only a portion of the index return credited to your annuity.
 These rates change frequently; I will discuss these rates more shortly.

-Note: In addition to allocating the funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest.
+Note: In addition to allocating funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest rate.
 These Fixed Rates tend to change from time to time.
-The Fixed Value Rate for the 7-year withdrawal charge period at the time of writing this article was 4.20%.
-It is noteworthy that the fixed rates offered by MassMutual are amongst one of the highest when compared with other annuities.
-You can view the latest rates of this annuity.
+The 1st-year fixed value rate at the time of updating this article was 4.15%.
+It is noteworthy that the fixed rates offered by MassMutual are relatively high when compared with other annuities.
+You can view the latest rates of this annuity on the company's website.

 Rates and Costs